CellTrackingChallenge/CTC-FijiPlugins/README.md

 * Dataset quality measures: SNR, CR, Hetb, Heti, Res, Sha, Den, Cha, Ove, Mit
 * Tracking accuracy evaluation with general [Acyclic Oriented Graphs Measure (AOGM)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144959)
 * [_A Fiji Tool for Automatic Fusion of Segmentation and Tracking Labels_](https://labels.tue-image.nl/wp-content/uploads/2017/07/LABELS2017_14.pdf)
+* Importer and Exporter [Mastodon](https://github.com/fiji/TrackMate3) plugins from and to the Challenge format.

 The binaries of the measures can be downloaded from the [official challenge website](http://www.celltrackingchallenge.net).
 The binary of the fusion tool can be found on this website in the [`release` **folder**](https://github.com/xulman/CTC-FijiPlugins/tree/master/release).
 The recommended method, however, is to install all tools via Fiji update mechanism, see below.
 The Fiji update system mirrors the most recent versions of the measures and tools, and regularly checks for their newer versions.

-All the tools are in the form of a Fiji GUI plugins.
+All the tools are in the form of a Fiji or [Mastodon](https://github.com/fiji/TrackMate3) GUI plugins.
 However, owing to the Fiji capabilities, it is possible to call the tools also from command line, in a batch mode.
 Notes on how to install the binaries just follows.

 The measures used in the paper [An objective comparison of cell-tracking algorithms](http://dx.doi.org/10.1038/nmeth.4473) as well as the detection accuracy measure DET are in the `CTC-paper` folder.
-Related tools (AOGM, fusion tool) are in the `CTC-related` folder.
+Related tools (AOGM, fusion tool, Mastodon plugins) are in the `CTC-related` folder.

 The ideas, that are implemented in the tools, are product of a collective collaboration between [CIMA](http://www.cima.es), [CBIA](http://cbia.fi.muni.cz), [Erasmus MC](https://www.erasmusmc.nl/oic/?lang=en), [UC3M](https://www.uc3m.es), [CSBD](http://www.csbdresden.de/) and [MPI-CBG](http://mpi-cbg.de) groups.